-- (A) Government's Request.
+(A) Government's Request.
 An attorney for the government may request in writing that the defendant disclose the name, address, and telephone number of each witness the defendant intends to rely on to establish a public-authority defense.
-An attorney for the government may serve the request when the government serves its response to the defendant's notice under Rule 12.3(a)(3), or later, but must serve the request no later than 21 days before trial. - (B) Defendant's Response.
-Within 14 days after receiving the government's request, the defendant must serve on an attorney for the government a written statement of the name, address, and telephone number of each witness. - (C) Government's Reply.
-Within 14 days after receiving the defendant's statement, an attorney for the government must serve on the defendant or the defendant's attorney a written statement of the name, address, and telephone number of each witness the government intends to rely on to oppose the defendant's public-authority defense. - (5) Additional Time.
-The court may, for good cause, allow a party additional time to comply with this rule. - (b) Continuing Duty to Disclose.
-Both an attorney for the government and the defendant must promptly disclose in writing to the other party the name, address, and telephone number of any additional witness if: - (1) the disclosing party learns of the witness before or during trial: and - (2) the witness should have been disclosed under Rule 12.3(a)(4) if the disclosing party had known of the witness earlier. - (c) Failure to Comply.
+An attorney for the government may serve the request when the government serves its response to the defendant's notice under Rule 12.3(a)(3), or later, but must serve the request no later than 21 days before trial.

+(B) Defendant's Response.
+Within 14 days after receiving the government's request, the defendant must serve on an attorney for the government a written statement of the name, address, and telephone number of each witness.

+(C) Government's Reply.
+Within 14 days after receiving the defendant's statement, an attorney for the government must serve on the defendant or the defendant's attorney a written statement of the name of each witness-and the address and telephone number of each witness other than a victim-that the government intends to rely on to oppose the defendant's public-authority defense.

+(D) Victim's Address and Telephone Number.
+If the government intends to rely on a victim's testimony to oppose the defendant's public-authority defense and the defendant establishes a need for the victim's address and telephone number, the court may:

+(i) order the government to provide the information in writing to the defendant or the defendant's attorney; or

+(ii) fashion a reasonable procedure that allows for preparing the defense and also protects the victim's interests.

+(5) Additional Time.
+The court may, for good cause, allow a party additional time to comply with this rule.

+(b) Continuing Duty to Disclose.

+(1) In General.
+Both an attorney for the government and the defendant must promptly disclose in writing to the other party the name of any additional witness-and the address, and telephone number of any additional witness other than a victim-if:

+(A) the disclosing party learns of the witness before or during trial; and

+(B) the witness should have been disclosed under Rule 12.3(a)(4) if the disclosing party had known of the witness earlier.

+(2) Address and Telephone Number of an Additional Victim-Witness.
+The address and telephone number of an additional victim-witness must not be disclosed except as provided in Rule 12.3(a)(4)(D).

+(c) Failure to Comply.
 If a party fails to comply with this rule, the court may exclude the testimony of any undisclosed witness regarding the public-authority defense.
-This rule does not limit the defendant's right to testify. - (d) Protective Procedures Unaffected.
-This rule does not limit the court's authority to issue appropriate protective orders or to order that any filings be under seal. - (e) Inadmissibility of Withdrawn Intention.
+This rule does not limit the defendant's right to testify.

+(d) Protective Procedures Unaffected.
+This rule does not limit the court's authority to issue appropriate protective orders or to order that any filings be under seal.

+(e) Inadmissibility of Withdrawn Intention.
 Evidence of an intention as to which notice was given under Rule 12.3(a), later withdrawn, is not, in any civil or criminal proceeding, admissible against the person who gave notice of the intention.

-(As added Nov.
-18, 1988; amended Apr.
+(As added Pub.
+L. 100-690, title VI, §6483, Nov.
+18, 1988, 102 Stat.
+4382; amended Apr.
 29, 2002, eff.
 Dec.
 1, 2002; Mar.
 26, 2009, eff.
 Dec.
-1, 2009.)
+1, 2009; Apr.
+28, 2010, eff.
+Dec.
+1, 2010.)